RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/utils/tensorflow/layers.md

 **Arguments**:

 - `inputs` - Input sparse tensor (of any rank).
-- `training` - Python boolean indicating whether the layer should behave in training mode (adding dropout) or in inference mode (doing nothing).
+- `training` - Indicates whether the layer should behave in training mode (adding dropout) or in inference mode (doing nothing).